dotnet/roslyn/Linux-Instructions.md

 # Caveats

 Linux and Mac support for developing Roslyn is very much a work in progress.
 Not everything is supported at the moment and the steps detailed on this page will change very frequently.
-If this is an are you are interested in then please check back frequently for updates.
+If this is an area you are interested in then please check back frequently for updates.

 # Acquiring Mono